How to get divorced in the UK (England & Wales) - Step by step filing for divorce guide

 Online divorce applications

-If you are using the online government portal, you can pay at the end of the online form, however, your application won’t be submitted until you’ve paid the court fees.
-You can attach a scan or image of your marriage certificate, however, the court may ask you to post it as further proof.
-For joint applications, applicant one completes the application, and applicant two checks this before applicant one submits it to court.
+If you are applying for a divorce through the government portal, you can pay at the end of the online form.
+However, your application won’t be submitted until you’ve paid the court fees.
+You can attach a scan or image of your marriage certificate.
+The court may ask you to post it as further proof.

 Speak to a Divorce Specialist

-Once the court has processed your divorce/ dissolution paperwork, you will receive the notice of issue – either by email (for the online system) or in the post for the paper route.
-The date your divorce is ‘issued’ by the court, is the date your 20 week reflection period starts.
+Once the court has processed your divorce/ dissolution application, you will receive the notice of issue – either by email (for the online system) or in the post for the paper route.
+The date your divorce is ‘issued’ by the court, is the date your 20-week reflection period starts.

-When you have confirmation that your divorce or dissolution has been issued, if you made a sole application, your ex will be sent a copy of the divorce application.
+When you have confirmation that your divorce has been issued, your ex will be sent a copy of the divorce application and the acknowledgement of service.

 Step two: The acknowledgement of service (for the sole application)

 The acknowledgement of service form (AOS) needs to be completed by the other person.
-If you submitted a paper divorce/ dissolution application, they will have received all the paperwork in the post and will need to complete the AOS form and send it back to the court.
+If you applied for a divorce by post, your ex-partner will have received all the paperwork in the mail and will need to complete the AOS form.
+Once they’re done that, your ex will need to send it back to the court.

-If you’ve chosen the online route, your ex will be sent a letter with login details for them to acknowledge receipt of the divorce/ dissolution application online.
+If you’ve chosen the online route, your ex will be sent a letter with login details for them to acknowledge receipt of the divorce application online.

-If they don’t or you don’t hear anything from the court you should ring the court helpline on 0300 303 0642.
+If they haven’t received the application, or you haven’t heard anything from the courts, you should ring the court helpline on 0300 303 0642.
 You may need to serve papers to ensure your ex receives them.

-There is a mandatory reflection period built into the process, and you must wait 20-weeks after your divorce application has been issued by the court before you can proceed to the next stage.
+There is a mandatory reflection period built into the divorce process.
+You must wait 20 weeks after your UK divorce application has been issued by the court before you can proceed to the next stage.

-For the traditional paper route, you can download the relevant forms from the government website.
+If you’ve applied for a divorce via paper, you can download and print off the relevant forms from the government website.

-If you are using the government's online system – you will be asked to fill out the Conditional Order application online.
-This consists of a few questions.
-If you have made a joint application for divorce, you will both need to check this application before it is submitted.
+If you are using the government's online system – you will be asked to fill out the conditional order application online.

-This is when a judge will review your application confirm you are entitled to a divorce or that you can dissolve your civil partnership.
-If the judge agrees the relationship has broken down and is past the point of repair, you will both receive a Conditional Order pronouncement date’ and then a Conditional Order certificate confirming you are entitled to a divorce/ dissolution.
+This is when a judge will review your application and confirm you are entitled to get a divorce.
+If the judge agrees the relationship has broken down and is past the point of repair, you will both receive a ‘conditional order pronouncement date’.
+And after that, a conditional order certificate confirming you are entitled to a divorce.

 Step four: Apply for a consent order (optional)

-If you would like to sort out your finances, you should submit a consent order.
+If you’re getting divorced and would like to sort out your finances, you should submit a consent order.
 A consent order formalises how you both plan to split your finances (assets, debts, income etc).
-It’s a good idea to have one if you have assets to split and want to make sure any agreement you come to is legally binding. amicable offer a consent order drafting service, to help you with this stage of the divorce/ dissolution process.
+It’s a good idea to have one if you have assets to split and want to make sure any agreement you come to is legally binding. amicable offer a consent order drafting service, to help you with this stage of the UK divorce process.

 amicable's top tips when submitting for divorce:

-Where possible, make sure your partner agrees before you start divorce proceedings.
+Where possible, make sure your partner agrees before you apply for a divorce.
 If they don't agree and aren't willing to cooperate, it can slow down proceedings.

-Seek expert advice if you are unsure how to fill out the forms.
-Do your research before sending off the paperwork and ask for help if you think you might fill it in incorrectly.
+Seek advice if you are unsure about how to apply for a divorce.
+Do your research before sending off the paperwork, and ask for help if you think you might fill it in incorrectly.

-Use the reflection period to sort out your financial and child arrangements. amicable have lots of services to help you with this.
+Use the reflection period to sort out your financial and children's arrangements. amicable has lots of services to help you with this.

 Did you know you/your ex can still make a financial claim in the future even though you’re divorced?
 Decide if you want to make your financial split legally binding through a consent order.
 A consent order will put an end to any future claims.